National Register of Historic Places listings in Scott County, Mississippi

 This is a list of the National Register of Historic Places listings in Scott County, Mississippi.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Scott County, Mississippi, United States.

-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together on a map.

 There are 6 properties and districts listed on the National Register in the county.